Chicken noodle soup is easy to make and the perfect solution when you need simple and flavorful comfort food.

 What are the best herbs to use in chicken noodle soup?

-I like to finish off our chicken noodle soup with a handful of fresh parsley, salt, and cracked black pepper.
+I like to finish off our soup with a handful of fresh parsley, salt, and cracked black pepper.
 If you don’t have fresh parsley available, dried parsley will do fine.

 How to thicken chicken noodle soup